How war crimes investigators do their jobs in evidence-rich Ukraine

 Early in March, Mr. Higgins played connect-the-dots with remnants of cluster munitions dropped on Kharkiv.

 These weapons hit the ground in three stages, and each piece points back toward the other.
-From the United Kingdom on a computer, Mr. Higgins marked the three points, drew a straight line through them, and repeated the process with nearby impacts.
+From abroad on a computer, Mr. Higgins marked the three points, drew a straight line through them, and repeated the process with nearby impacts.
 Altogether, he could trace the attacks to a single artillery site – geolocated on a map Bellingcat helped develop – with the right number of launchers, in the right range, pointing in the right direction.

 “If we can complete that kind of chain of responsibility, it means it’s a lot easier for accountability processes to actually accuse specific units, governments, and commanders, which is often what’s missing,” he says.